Locations:

 A note from Cleveland Clinic

-The inguinal ligament is a set of two bands in the groin that connect the oblique muscles of the abdomen to the pelvis.
+The inguinal ligament is a set of two bands in your groin that connect the oblique muscles of your abdomen to your pelvis.
 Inguinal hernia is a common problem in the inguinal area, especially in men older than 40.
 If you have pain or a bump in your groin, talk to a healthcare provider.

 Advertisement